A Letter to Doris, the Mistress

 I walked away with my integrity intact.
 My conscience is clean.
 My future is open.

-And a heart that knows now, more than ever, that real love is built with honour not stolen in shadows.
+And a heart that knows now, more than ever, that real love is built with honour not stolen in secret shadows.

 A woman who finally knows her worth.

 So no, I don’t hate you.
 I thank you.
+For the lessons, for taking him off my tired hands.

 He is all yours.